wiktorspryszynski/spotify_music_recommender/README.md

 ## Introduction
 Spotify Music Recommender is an app that allows you to log in via your Spotify account, see your top tracks and get a (play)list of recommended songs that best suit your liking.

-The recommendation algorithm will use machine learning and a csv file loaded with music (TBA).
+The recommendation algorithm will use machine learning and a csv file loaded with music (WIP).
 In the future there might also appear a little section with analysis of your music taste, most listened to artists, genres etc., as I am fond of data analysis.

 ## To run: